farzammnf/SimpleRedditJava/README.md

 # SimpleRedditJava

 This is a simple java server for reddit app.
+# SimpleReddit

+## Overview

+SimpleReddit is an advanced programming project that consists of a Backend API emulating the functionalities of a social platform like Reddit.
+In its second phase, a Flutter application was developed to serve as the front end, providing users with an engaging and familiar Reddit-like experience.

+## Backend API

+The backend API manages various features, such as user authentication, community creation and ...
+It replicates the core functionalities of a social platform like Reddit.

+## Project Structure

+The repository contains back-end files.

+- **BackendAPI:** Contains the code for the backend API.

 This project was part of an advanced programming lesson with `Dr. Mojtaba Vahidi-Asl`.